How to Use Split-Screen in Minecraft

 - Select the account for the other player (if not done already).
 XBOX 360 and PS3 use the Minecraft Legacy Console Edition, so you first press “Start” on the second controller to get in the game, then it will prompt the user to log into the console.

 - Sign in to your console with your Xbox Live Gold or PlayStation Plus account.
-For XBOX 360 and XBOX One, Silver and local accounts won’t be able to join.
-PS3 doesn’t require PlayStation Plus, but PS4 does.
+For XBOX 360 and XBOX One, local accounts and players on XBOX Live Silver (the free Live subscription) cannot join.
+PS3 doesn’t require PlayStation Plus but PS4 does.

 - For Minecraft Legacy editions, open on your console and choose “Play Game,” then “Load” or “Create.”
 For Bedrock editions, select “Create New” or select a game on your list.